 Developing effective methods and tools to achieve accurate predictions of additional ship resistance in waves (compared to calm seas) is currently a high priority for ship designers, shipbuilders and maritime consultancy companies.

-Currently, the testing of physical models is considered to be the most appropriate means of assessing the additional resistance experienced by ships’ hulls due to waves.
-However, physical testing is time consuming and expensive.
-There is a clear demand for all players in the maritime industry to develop accurate and reliable numerical methods to perform such assessments as a viable alternative to traditional experimental tests.
-In this respect, the potential savings for a shipbuilding company could be significant by reducing or eliminating the need for experimental models in favour of an HPC-based simulation package to analyse resistance.
+Physical testing is time consuming and expensive.
+Accurate and reliable numerical methods to complete such assessments need to be developed as a viable alternative to traditional experimental tests.
+In this respect, the potential savings for a shipbuilding company could amount to more than €100,000 per year by reducing the need for experimental models in favour of an HPC-based simulation analysis.

 Performing the simulations in-house with the required degree of accuracy is currently not a viable approach for a small company because it takes too long.
 A single wave and speed condition simulation typically takes multiple days to complete on a medium size HPC cluster with 80 to 100 cores.
 Methods that need less computing time exist, but do not produce results of a sufficiently high quality.

 The solution is to use a cloud-based HPC approach, in which multiple jobs can be submitted to a large on-demand HPC resource (in this case based at the University of Edinburgh).
 The HELYX client has been adapted to be able to submit jobs to the HPC service seamlessly.
 The software that runs on the HPC system has been optimized to run efficiently on multiple cores and return the results quickly to the user.